-- 39. The information submitted with the application includes an ecology assessment.
-This has been reviewed by Greater Manchester Ecology Unit (GMEU) who have confirmed that the assessment has been undertaken by a licensed and experienced ecological consultancy whose work is known to the Ecology Unit.
-The assessment found the site to have some limited ecological value appearing to be part of a former garden or allotment. - 40.
-The Assessment found that one of the buildings on site, identified as Building 1 and described as a double garage, to have some potential to support bats.
+- 43. The Assessment found that one of the buildings on site, identified as Building 1 and described as a double garage, to have some potential to support bats.
 The Assessment states that this building would not be affected by the proposal but this differs from the submitted plans that show this building being renovated with the roof slates and ridge tiles being stripped amongst other works.
 The Assessment does recommend that if works are required to this roof then all works should be undertaken between November and February inclusive.
-To ensure that this recommendation is followed, it is recommended that condition be attached to any grant of planning permission requiring a construction environmental management plan (CEMP: biodiversity) to be submitted prior to any development taking place. - 41.
+To ensure that this recommendation is followed, it is recommended that condition be attached to any grant of planning permission requiring a construction environmental management plan (CEMP: biodiversity) to be submitted prior to any development taking place. - 44.
 The ecology assessment was undertaken outside the bird breeding season but does identify that common bird species may be using the site.
 As wild birds their nest and eggs are protected under the Wildlife and Countryside Act (1981) as amended, it is recommended that a condition be attached to any grant of planning permission requiring no removal of, or works to, any hedgerows, trees or shrubs, or works to or demolition of buildings or structures that may be used by breeding birds during the main bird breeding season 1st March and 31st August inclusive, unless a competent ecologist has undertaken a careful, detailed check of vegetation and structures for active birds' nests immediately before the vegetation is cleared or works commence.
-Alternatively, this requirement could be incorporated into the CEMP. - 42.
-The proposed development should include measures to enhance biodiversity at the site in line with the provisions of policy BNE9 of the Chorley Local Plan 2012 2026.
+Alternatively, this requirement could be incorporated into the CEMP. - 45.
+The proposed development should include measures to enhance biodiversity at the site in line with the provisions of policy BNE9 of the Chorley Local Plan 2012 - 2026.
 As no such measures or landscaping appear to have been included in the proposal and it is recommended that a condition be attached to any grant of planning permission requiring a scheme for biodiversity enhancement measures to be submitted, which should be reflected in a detailed landscaping scheme for the site.
-On the basis that impacts on protected species are mitigated and landscaping details for the site and associated biodiversity enhancement measures are provided the proposed development is considered to be in line with policy BNE9 of the Chorley Local Plan 2012 2026.
+On the basis that impacts on protected species are mitigated and landscaping details for the site and associated biodiversity enhancement measures are provided the proposed development is considered to be in line with policy BNE9 of the Chorley Local Plan 2012 - 2026.